 Instructions

-Prepare the fajita seasoning: In a small bowl, combine all the ingredients listed under fajita seasoning.
-Set it aside.
+In a small bowl, mix all the ingredients listed under fajita seasoning.
+Set aside.
 (Skip this step if using store-bought seasoning.)

-Prep the chicken: Slice the chicken breasts in half or pound them for even thickness.
-Marinate the chicken with 2-3 teaspoons of fajita seasoning, lemon juice, and a drizzle of oil.
-Keep it aside for 30 minutes to soak up the delicious fajita flavors.
+Slice the chicken breasts in half or pound them slightly so they cook evenly.
+Marinate with 2-3 teaspoons of fajita seasoning, lime juice, and a drizzle of oil.
+Set aside for at least 30 minutes.
+On busy days, even 10-15 minutes works well.

-Prep the veggies and sides: Chop all the vegetables and set them aside.
-Drain and rinse the canned black beans (or your choice of beans) and keep them ready.
-Cook the rice according to package instructions and set it aside.
+Chop all the vegetables and keep them ready.
+Drain and rinse the canned beans.
+Cook the rice as per the package instructions and set aside.

-Cook the chicken: Heat 2 teaspoons of oil in a heavy-bottom pan over medium heat.
-Once hot, place the marinated chicken in the pan.
-Let it cook undisturbed for 2-3 minutes to get a nice sear.
-Flip and cook the other side until char marks appear and the chicken is fully cooked (4-5 minutes per side, depending on thickness).
-Transfer to a plate and cover to keep warm.
+Heat 2 teaspoons of oil in a heavy-bottom pan over medium heat.
+Add the marinated chicken and cook undisturbed for 2-3 minutes to get a nice sear.
+Flip and cook the other side until cooked through and lightly charred, about 4-5 minutes per side depending on thickness.
+Transfer to a plate, cover, and let it rest before slicing.

-Sauté the fajita veggies: In the same pan, add 1 teaspoon oil followed by the onions and bell peppers.
-Stir and cook for 3-4 minutes until they start to soften.
-Add minced garlic and a sprinkle of fajita seasoning.
-Cook for another minute, stirring constantly.
+In the same pan, add 1 teaspoon of oil.
+Add onions and bell peppers and cook for 3-4 minutes until slightly soft but still crisp.
+Add garlic and a pinch of fajita seasoning.
+Cook for 1 minute, stirring constantly.
 Remove and set aside.

-Heat the beans: Add 1 teaspoon oil to the pan, followed by garlic.
-Sauté for 30 seconds, then add the black beans and a bit of fajita seasoning.
-Stir and cook for 2-3 minutes until the beans are well coated and heated through.
+Add 1 teaspoon of oil to the same pan.
+Add garlic and sauté for 30 seconds.
+Add the beans and a little fajita seasoning.
+Stir and cook for 2-3 minutes until heated through.

-Make the cilantro lime rice: In a large mixing bowl, combine the cooked rice with lemon juice, fresh cilantro, salt, and pepper.
-Mix well and set aside.
+In a mixing bowl, combine cooked rice, lime juice, chopped cilantro, salt, and pepper.
+Mix gently and set aside.

-Prepare the salsa: In a small bowl, mix together chopped onion, juicy tomatoes, jalapeño pepper, salt, pepper, and a squeeze of lemon juice.
-Set aside for topping.
+In a small bowl, mix chopped onion, tomatoes, jalapeño, salt, pepper, and a squeeze of lime juice.
+Set aside.
+Add salt just before serving to avoid watery salsa.

 Start with a base of cilantro lime rice.
-Layer with lettuce leaves, sliced chicken, fajita veggies, black beans, corn, and fresh salsa.
-Top with avocado, shredded cheese, and a squeeze of lemon juice.
+Top with lettuce, sliced chicken, fajita veggies, beans, corn, and fresh salsa.
+Finish with avocado, cheese, and an extra squeeze of lime if you like.

 Video